-Table of contents - click to open
+Table of contents - open

-Printed labels on rolls fit manual or automatic label dispensers with a rotating dispensing system to allow for fast, high-volume application of labels.
+Printed labels on rolls fit manual or automatic label dispensers with a rotating dispensing system to allow for fast, high-volume application.
 The printed labels on rolls guarantee the required speed, reliable adhesion, and affordability: these three factors are critical for the industrial use of adhesive labels and stickers.
 Printed labels are used as roll labels or sheet labels in every industry, government agency, schools, office, and home.

-Typical applications for printed labels:
+Typical applications for printed labels on a roll

 numbered barcode labels in the transport and logistics industries